giantswarm/go-changelog/README.md

 ~~~

 Where `TYPE` is the type of release note entry this is.
 This is usually "bug",
-"enhancement", etc. The tool does not prescribe a list of types to choose from;
+"feature", etc. The tool does not prescribe a list of types to choose from;
 whatever you enter will be available to you when generating the changelog.

 `ENTRY` is the body of the changelog entry, and should describe the changes